Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: Introduction

 From the theoretical perspective, QNMs are a topic of significant interest.
 Research into QNMs can provide insight into potential violations of strong cosmic censorship~\cite{Cardoso:2017soq}.
-Additionally, QNMs are related to the quantization of black hole area~\cite{Hod:1998vk,Dreyer:2002vy,Kunstatter:2002pj}.
+Additionally, QNMs might provide one with some inspirations about the quantization of black hole area~\cite{Hod:1998vk,Dreyer:2002vy,Kunstatter:2002pj}.
 Furthermore, it is anticipated that the signatures of extra dimensions may be discerned from the QNMs of black holes.
 For instance, a recent study investigated the numerical evolution of massive Kaluza-Klein modes of a scalar field in a thick brane~\cite{Tan:2022uex}.
 This study found that there are scalar KK resonant particles with long lifespans on the brane, suggesting that these resonances could potentially serve as candidates for dark matter.
 Another study examined the quasi-normal modes of a thick brane in order to detect sounds from extra dimensions~\cite{Tan:2022vfe}.
+In addition, QNMs in EGB theory have also received a lot of attention~\cite{Moura:2021eln,Moura:2021nuh,Moura:2022gqm}.
+As for the Maeda-Dadhich black hole, Alexeyev and Petrov analyzed the stability of this black hole by using the Chandrasekhar frame~\cite{Alexeyev:2015mta}.
+However, their study was limited to perturbations within the $4$-dimensional spacetime.
+Furthermore, we can investigate the stability of this black hole in terms of the so-called Kaluza-Klein modes which are defined in the extra dimensions by computing QNMs, utilizing the perturbation equation we have derived~\cite{Cao:2021sty}.
 Given these findings, our goal is to investigate the impact of extra dimensions on QNMs within the framework of EGB gravity theory.